 In another program, as long as you consistently enroll in 9 quarter hours of graduate credits per quarter, you are considered to hold full-time status.
 In this same program, if you are a doctoral, cyber security student, your full-time status will be determined, not by the credits you take, but by the structure of your program.
 A typical doctor of science degree program in cyber security may take about three years, and you’ll complete between 54 and 66 credits in your program.

-Certificates will helpful, and some may be required for you as a cyber security professional.
+Certifications will be helpful, and some may be required for you as a cyber security professional.
 Certifications have a lifespan of roughly two to three years.

 - Cyber Security Technology Certificate: This enables you to enter an entry-level position in an IT field, with a position as a security analyst or security administrator.